a10networks/a10-terraform/README.md

     - Existing Infrastructure :
        * Instance is created within an already existing infrastructure.
        * Creation of instance requires existing networks, subnets, Routers.
-       * The script accepts nput arguments for network name, network id, subnet id of management, server and client network
+       * The script accepts input arguments for network name, network id, subnet id of management, server and client network
        * The module is located at – a10-terraform/openstack/main/standalone/3NIC/existing_infra

     - New infrastructure :
        * Infrastructure is provisioned from scratch to create an instance.
        * Custom network is created, within the network, one public and one private subnet is provisioned.
 Within subnet ports will be created
        * An Router is provisioned and public subnet is added to Router
+       * A vThunder instance is provisioned with one NIC on a management subnet
+       * The module is located at - a10-terraform/openstack/main/standalone/3NIC/new_infra

+ - Azure:
+    - Existing Infrastructure :
+       * Instance is created within an already existing infrastructure.
+       * Creation of instance requires existing networks, subnets, Routers.
+       * The script accepts input arguments for network name, network id, subnet id of management, server and client network
+       * The module is located at – a10-terraform/azure/main/1NIC/existing_infra

+    - New infrastructure :
+       * Infrastructure is provisioned from scratch to create an instance.
+       * Custom network is created, within the network, one public and one private subnet is provisioned.
+Within subnet ports will be created
+       * An Router is provisioned with one NIC on a management subnet
        * A vThunder instance is provisioned with three ports on each subnets
-       * Three elastic IP's are provisioned, one for management, one for Data port and one for VIP.
-       * The module is located at - a10-terraform/openstack/main/standalone/3NIC/new_infra
+       * The module is located at - a10-terraform/azure/main/1NIC/new_infra

 ## REQUIREMENTS